- //split into individual product descriptions [Grace].. meta::

 If you are making a call using an app, signaling implements the processes such as sending out a call invitation, receiving a call invitation, taking a call, and hanging up.

 The following figure shows a channel messaging scenario:

 In this scenario, signaling implements:

-- The retrieval of the user list, which shows how many users there are online
+- The user list, which shows how many users there are online

-- Group texting, that is visible to all users in the channel
+- Group text messaging, that is visible to all users in the channel

-Terms such as calling, meeting control, and texting refer to signaling.
+Terms such as calling, meeting control, and text messaging refer to signaling.
 For more information about the differences between the signaling channel and the live broadcast channel, see Channels.

-Communications and live broadcasts are in real time and only available to the users present in the corresponding channels.
-With the recording feature, you can record and share the contents of the communications or live broadcasts at a later time.
+Communications and live broadcasts are in real time and only available to users in a channel.
+With the recording feature, you can record and share content of the communications or live broadcasts at a later time.

-With just one SDK and a set of APIs, you can take advantage of Agora.io globally deployed real-time virtual network.
+With just one SDK and a set of APIs, you can take advantage of Agora’s globally deployed real-time virtual network.

 The Gaming Voice SDK derives from the Media SDK, and enables the implementation of the voice feature in your gaming app with two modes: